-This form can be used to record an incident.
-Alternatively, an email record can be made of the bullying behaviour.
+Report an incident on CPOMS.
+The form below or e-mail can be used in exceptional circumnaces to record an incident.
 In such cases, please ensure that the information below is recorded in the email.

 The details of the form are provided below.